raphamorim/awesome-conduct/README.md

 Awesome Conduct is a guide to be AWESOME without being a stupid.
 It's also an incredible reference to find that you probably did something stupid.

+Note: This awesome-list was made for people who know how to recognize his mistakes.
+If you don't fit, you can save your time and stop here.

+## The Why ?

+There has always been prejudiced attitudes among the communities.
+But only now developers are joining forces to overcome all prejudice and also invest in a community that is healthy and has diversity.

+**Understand**: In a healthy community there is racism, sexism, homophobia or any other prejudice.
+All people are equal and have equal voice power.

+One of the preventive measures against this inequality and prejudice is the Code of Conduct.

+#### What's Code of Conduct

+A [code of conduct](https://en.wikipedia.org/wiki/Code_of_conduct) is a set of rules outlining the social norms and rules and responsibilities of, or proper practices for, an individual, party or organization.
+Related concepts include ethical, honor, moral codes and religious laws.

 ## Guide of Conduct

 Calm friend!
 There are few tips to not be an asshole